djdunc/hercules/COACH/docs/Temperature-change/Readme.md

 (Temperature in 206 - Kitchen)

 I chose the kitchen in the office area in One Pool Street because it doesn't have windows, exactly like BX2.
-We can see a seasonal drift in temperature readings as expected, this could explain the drift we're getting in BX2.
-If this hypothesis is correct, we should be getting more drift in the upcoming 2 weeks as the weather temperature is increasing.
+We can see a seasonal change in temperature readings as expected, this could explain the change we're getting in BX2.
+If this hypothesis is correct, we should be getting more change in the upcoming 2 weeks as the weather temperature is increasing.